Updated June 19, 2023

-Steganography is actually the science of hiding information from people who would snoop on you.
+Steganography is the science of hiding information from people who would snoop on you.
 The difference between this and encryption is that the would-be snoopers may not be able to tell there’s any hidden information in the first place.

-As an example, picture files typically have a lot of unused space in them.
-This space could be used to send hidden messages.
-If you do encryption research, you may see the term steganography used on occasion.
-However, it is not true encryption (though it can still be quite effective), and as such, I only mention it here for completeness.
+For example, picture files typically have a lot of unused space.
+This space could be useful for sending hidden messages.
+If you do encryption research, you may see the term steganography used occasionally.
+However, it is not true encryption (though it can still be quite effective), so I only mention it here for completeness.

-So, basically, if you want to start practising cryptology, the best way to get started would be to start solving algorithms and Ciphertext along with Steganography.
-Even though Steganography may seem easy and it is not true encryption, it is still one of the most used encryption when it comes to basics and when you need to code something in very little time and in the best way possible.
+So, if you want to start practicing cryptology, the best way would be to start solving algorithms, Ciphertext, and Steganography.
+Even though Steganography may seem easy and not true encryption, it is still one of the most useful encryption when it comes to basics and when you need to code something quickly and in the best way possible.